“If only I could get rid of this extra weight, I’d be so happy!”

-This past week I spoke with R, a survivor who was terribly upset with herself.
+I recently spoke with R, a survivor who was terribly upset with herself.
 Even as she was struggling to complete her own treatment, she was called by a work colleague in the late stages of cancer.

 Her friend was in pain and could barely breathe.
 She was single and had no one else to call.

 Despite extensive family responsibilities, R got there as quickly as she could.
 She transported her friend to a nearby hospital, where she was placed in hospice care.
 R stood by as her friend passed away shortly thereafter.

 “I feel so guilty that she died,” she told me.

 I told her I understood her sadness completely.
 But I also helped her notice what she was focusing on.

 She wasn’t seeing that she’d showed up when no one else had.

 She wasn’t seeing that she’d connected her friend with the best available medical resources.

 She wasn’t seeing that she’d put her own family’s needs on hold as she acted in the name of true friendship.